all-of-us/curation-dev-challenge/README.md

 Unless explicitly specified in your challenge email, you are free to use whatever DB engine you choose.
 If you are asked to use a certain DB engine, you must complete the challenge using the specified engine.

+Additionally, you must not add the database state to your submission.
+As an example, no `sqlite.db` file or postgres `pgdata` directory may be checked in.
+The same applies for all other types of databases.

 ### 3. Docker
 You will be expected to define either a [Dockerfile](https://docs.docker.com/engine/reference/builder/) or a [Docker Compose](https://docs.docker.com/compose/compose-file/compose-file-v3/) file that, when run, launches your